rmkiriako/24-hour-fitness-locations/README.md

-# 24 Hour Fitness Locations
+# 24 Hour Fitness Mapping

 The 24 Hour Fitness chain of gyms has four different levels: